+During the year ended 31 December 2021 the Group received other income of RUB104,424 thousand.
+This income arose mostly from the property tax refund amounted to RUB44,966 thousand by MD Project 2010.
 During the year ended 31 December 2020 the Group received other income of RUB226,391 thousand.
 This income arose mostly from the receipt of the compensation of costs caused by COVID-19 pandemic amounted to RUB134,999 thousand and property tax refund amounted to RUB41,868 thousand by Lapino hospital.

-The Group incurred other expenses amounted to RUB42,279 thousand in the reporting year.
+The Group incurred other expenses amounted to RUB68,007 thousand in the reporting year.
+These expenses arose mostly due to fixed assets written-off amounted to RUB26,753 thousand.
+During 2020 the Group incurred other expenses amounted to RUB42,279 thousand.
 These expenses arose mostly due to an impairment of construction in progress in LLC Mother and Child Kazan amounted to RUB21,146 thousand as the Group abandoned the hospital construction in this city.